cryptoeconomics-study/website/book/chapter-03.md

 * A reversion or “reorg” happens when we choose a new chain which doesn’t include all blocks from our previous chain.

 * This is scary!
-Transactions which we believed to have occured may no longer be valid.
+Transactions which we believed to have occurred may no longer be valid.
 This means if you received a payment, there is a chance will be “reverted”.

 * In proof of work, blocks are less likely to be reorged out of the chain the deeper they are in the chain.
 For instance, if a block is 20 blocks deep in the chain, we can assume that it is probably going to be included in the history going forward, assuming no extraordinary circumstances.

 **Properties of Proof of Work**

 With particular assumptions proof of work can be argued to be

 1) reversion resistant